DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Cathedral - 3D Mountain Flowers

-**Hide (not now, later, when you will get to the *PREPARATIONS* section)** - hide any file, which overwrites _Fixed Mesh Lightning_.
+**Hide (not now, later, when you will get to the *PREPARATIONS* section)** - hide any file, which overwrites _Fixed Mesh Lightning_ by right-clicking the mod, then choosing the *Conflicts* tab, selecting all the files on the *Winning file conflicts* section, where overwritten mod includes *Fixed Mesh Lightning*, right-clicking on them and choosing *Hide*.
 Don’t worry, there will be a reference to these instructions in the *PREPARATIONS* section.

 *Who would even like to look at vanilla mountain flowers, if we have